Three times a week, we do our podcast, Verdict with Ted Cruz.

 That response included uniformed and specialist firearms officers.

-And whilst we currently believe there was only one attacker, I'm sure the public will understand us taking every precaution in looking down and searching the area as thoroughly and exhaustively as possible.
+We now of course have an ongoing operation and whilst we currently believe there was only one attacker, I'm sure the public will understand us taking every precaution in locking down and searching the area as thoroughly and exhaustively as possible.

-This investigation has the full weight and expertise of the Council's terrorism command behind it.
+This investigation has the full weight and expertise of the Cannes Terrorism Command behind it.

 And if there are people who saw the events unfold today but haven't yet spoken to us, I would urge them to get in touch.

-This includes our officers working longer hours and extra shifts alongside our colleagues from British Transport Police in the City of London.
+This includes our officers working longer hours and extra shifts alongside our colleagues from British Transport Police and the City of London.

 And of course, as you're aware, we can call on the support of the military should we need to at a future point.